-PCS Orders to Naval Base San Diego?
+PCS orders to Naval Base San Diego?
 Congratulations and welcome to the Southern California Coast!
-The area has a lot to do and see and has something for every type of family.
+The area has a lot to do and see and has something for everyone.
 The city has a lot of military due to the concentration of Naval and Marine Installations.
-So read below to find out more about your new duty station, then head over to PCSgrades.com to start your housing research, or find your A-graded REALTOR.
+So read below to find out more about your new duty station, then head over to PCSgrades.com to start your housing research or or to find an A-graded REALTOR.

 Where is Naval Base San Diego?

 Naval Base San Diego is located on the Pacific coast in San Diego, California, about 15 minutes from Downtown San Diego and 3 hours from Los Angeles, California.
 The base is supports over 20,000 military members and serves as the home-port of the Pacific Fleet.
 Being stationed in Southern California provides many opportunities for every sort of family.
 The location boasts beautiful beaches, outdoor fun, and plenty of close attractions to keep you busy through your time here.